denoland/fresh/docs/examples/changing-the-src-dir.md

      "$fresh/": "file:///Users/reed/code/fresh/",
 ```

-(An astute observer would note that I actually generated this test project from
-my local build of Fresh, via `deno run -A -r ~/code/fresh/init.ts`).

-The final result of running `tree` looks like this:
+The resulting file structure looks like this:

 ```
 .